Rpinto02/Similarity_Recommender/README.md

 streamlit run main.py
 ```
 * Alternatively you can visit the [website](https://market-lead-generator.herokuapp.com/)
+**Sidenote** due to Heroku free restrictions only a sample of the database was deployed to showcase the project.
+However the app works properly with the whole database.

 ### Project presentation
 A video with the presentation of the project with details behind the several decisions taken throught the development can be found here.